zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/scylladb/_index.md

     kubectl apply -f scylla-service.yaml
     ```

-5. The spec below creates StatefulSet for Scylladb with 3 replicas and uses the Stork scheduler to place pods to closer to where their data is located.
+5. The spec below creates StatefulSet for ScyllaDB with 3 replicas and uses the Stork scheduler to place pods to closer to where their data is located.
 Create a file called `scylla-statefulset.yaml` with the following content:

       ```text
     apiVersion: apps/v1beta2